HiMu: Hierarchical Multimodal Frame Selection for Long Video Question Answering: Introduction

 \section{Introduction}

 Long-form video question answering (VideoQA) requires reasoning over extended temporal horizons.
-Due to the finite context windows of current large vision-language models (LVLMs)~\cite{qwen3vl2025, internvl, gpt4o}, processing entire videos at native frame rates is computationally infeasible.
-Consequently, frame selection becomes a critical bottleneck: a model, regardless of its expressiveness, can only answer correctly if it is provided with the relevant visual evidence.
+Due to the finite context windows of current MLLMs~\cite{qwen3vl2025, internvl, gpt4o}, processing entire videos at native frame rates is computationally infeasible.
+Practical systems must therefore operate within a controlled frame budget: a small, fixed set of frames passed to the MLLM.
+Within this regime, frame selection becomes a critical bottleneck: regardless of its expressiveness, a model can answer correctly only when given the relevant visual evidence.

-Existing frame selection strategies face a sharp trade-off between efficiency and reasoning depth (Fig~\ref{fig:efficiency_plot}, Fig~\ref{fig:himu-teaser}, Left and Right).
-Similarity-based approaches typically score frames against the query using a frozen vision-language encoder~\cite{radford2021clip, siglip2024, bolt2025, aks2025, mdp3_2025}.
-While computationally lightweight, these methods collapse long and compositional queries into a single dense vector, forcing distinct temporal and semantic constraints to be evaluated through a single global similarity score.
-For instance, answering \emph{``After the narrator mentions the chemical reaction, what happens to the beaker on the left?''} inherently requires reasoning across both the audio track (the narration) and the visual track (the beaker's state).
-By definition, a single-modality vision-language encoder is blind to auditory events, making it fundamentally impossible to capture such cross-modal temporal dependencies within a monolithic similarity score.
+The dominant family of controlled frame selectors scores each candidate frame against the query through a frozen vision-language encoder and keeps the top-$K$~\cite{radford2021clip, siglip2024, bolt2025, aks2025, mdp3_2025}.
+While computationally lightweight, these methods collapse long, compositional queries into a single dense vector, forcing distinct temporal and semantic constraints to be evaluated through one global similarity score.
+Consider \emph{``After the narrator mentions the chemical reaction, what happens to the beaker on the left?''}: answering it requires reasoning jointly over audio (the narration) and vision (the beaker's state) \emph{and} enforcing their temporal order, but a vision-only encoder is blind to audio and a global similarity score cannot enforce sub-event ordering.
+A second line of work injects explicit relational operators into selection~\cite{tstar2025, vsls2025}, but is restricted to a small set of predefined relations or incurs dense per-frame grounding costs.
+Multi-call methods that repeatedly invoke an MLLM within the selection loop~\cite{fan2024videoagent, wang2024videoagent, lvagent2025, longvideoagent2025, sevila2023} reason more richly but operate in a fundamentally different compute class: in the standardized estimates of Table~\ref{tab:method_comparison_selector_only}, representative systems have several to over ten times higher first-query latency and are outside the controlled frame-budget setting we target.

-Conversely, agent-based methods~\cite{fan2024videoagent, wang2024videoagent, lvagent2025, longvideoagent2025} and per-frame scoring techniques~\cite{sevila2023, air2025} achieve compositional understanding through iterative search and multi-round LVLM inference.
-However, this accuracy comes at a prohibitive computational cost, often incurring latencies 10-100$\times$ higher than similarity-based selectors (Table~\ref{tab:method_comparison_selector_only}).
-This dichotomy suggests that sophisticated compositional reasoning is intrinsically linked to expensive iterative inference.